 Your guide to shopping for the best winter boots for women

 I have a love hate relationship with winter.
-On one hand, it’s the universal season of cheer and I’m counting down the days until Christmas, on the other I’m dreading all that lovely snow that looks so beautiful in pictures, yet makes going outdoors just plain miserable.
+On one hand, it’s the universal season of cheer and I’m counting down the days until Christmas.
+On the other, I’m dreading all that lovely snow that looks so beautiful in pictures, yet makes going outdoors just plain miserable.

 Here in Canada winters are a serious thing.
 So when it comes to winter boots, they need to be able to withstand all kinds of weather this unpredictable season will throw at you.

-Winter Boot Guide:
+Women’s Winter Boot Guide:

 What to Look For in Your Next Winter Boot

 1. Waterproofing – Winter boots that will keep your feet dry

 Dry Feet = Warm Feet.
 The best winter boots will be fully waterproof and will protect your feet when that beautiful snow turns to day old slush.

 One of the primary reasons your toes and feet get cold in the winter is that they’re wet, either through poor waterproofing or through non-breathable materials that trap moisture in the boot (aka sweat).
 If you can keep them dry, you can prevent many cold feet and toe problems before they start.